Würzburg Baskets: The current club

 In 2007, American businessman Jochen Bähr acquired a license in the Regional league for a new team in Würzburg with the aim to reach the Pro A in few seasons.

 In 2011, the Würzburg Baskets, now by the name of s.Oliver Baskets (after their new sponsor s.Oliver), gained promotion from the PRO A (German Second Division), and moved up to the Basketball Bundesliga (German First Division).
 In its first season back in the first division, in 2011–12, the team reached the German League semi-finals, after beating Alba Berlin by 3–1 in the quarterfinal series of the playoffs.
 In 2012–13 the actual club played in Europe for the first time, in the second tier Eurocup.
 In 2013–14 they relegated from the BBL.
 They immediately promoted back to the first tier in the 2014–15 season.
 The 2015–16 season was finished on rank 8, thus qualifying for the playoffs for the second time after 2012.
 In quarterfinals the team was eliminated by future league champion Brose Baskets, losing every game with at least a 35-point margin.

 On 15 July 2016 the team changed their name from "s.Oliver Baskets" to "s.Oliver Würzburg" to strengthen the identification of team and city.
 Additionally the sponsoring contract with s.Oliver was extended through 2019.

 In the 2018–19 season, Würzburg played in the FIBA Europe Cup.
 Würzburg reached the finals of the cup, its first European finals, in which it lost to Dinamo Sassari over two legs.

+In the 2024-2025 season the FIT/ONE Würzburg Baskets will attend in the Basketball Champions League (BCL) the first time.
+They will start in the regular season in group A with the three other teams Nanterre 92 from French, Hapoel Holon from Israel and Igokea from Bosnia and Herzegovina.

+On July 10, 2024 the team changed their name from "Würzburg Baskets" to "FIT/One Würzburg Baskets" because of the new name sponsor FIT/One, who is located in the fitness scene.
+On August 1, 2025, as FIT/One has been joined to Fitness First group, the club name changed to "Fitness First Würzburg Baskets".